Sign In Forgot Password

 The national organizing committee further states that they “are committed to conducting discussions with open hearts and minds, respectful listening, and acknowledgment of our shared commitment to the Jewish values of tzedek ve-chesed (justice and compassion) for all.”

-If you have any questions, please contact Lee Gordon or Elinor Gollay, Havurah Israel/Palestine Committee co-chairs, or Havurah's Joel Beinin, who serves on the national organizing committee for these events.
+If you have any questions, please contact Marcy Boroff.
 To register, click here: Speaker Series Registration.

-Co-sponsored by Mishkan Shalom and the following Reconstructionist congregations: Congregation Shaarei Shamayim, Congregation Dorshei Tzedek, Havurah Shalom Israel/Palestine Committee, and Or Haneshamah.
+This series is co-sponsored by Mishkan Shalom and the following Reconstructionist congregations: Congregation Shaarei Shamayim, Dorshei Tzedek, Havurah Shalom Israel/Palestine Committee, Kadima Reconstructionist Community, and Kol Tzedek.

 Previous Programs and Resources: